-We have not been, nor are we currently, required to file reports pursuant to Section 13(a) or 15(d) of the Securities Exchange Act, except for annual reports on Form 10-K, the filing of Current Reports on Form 8-K and monthly distribution reports on Form 10-D in connection with the trusts we originate.
+We have not been, nor are we currently, required to file reports pursuant to Section 13(a) or 15(d) of the Securities Exchange Act, except for annual reports on Form 10-K, the filing of Current Reports on Form 8-K and monthly distribution reports on Form 10-D in connection with the trusts we originate and under some circumstances we may be required to file a Form ABS-15G, either quarterly or annually.
 These monthly reports on Form 10-D and Current Reports on Form 8-K are also incorporated into this prospectus by reference and made a part hereof until we terminate offering the securities.